 All trades are subject to a 0.3% fee levied by the SushiSwap protocol.
 As participants in a pool, liquidity providers split 0.25%.
 The SushiSwap Treasury receives the remaining 0.05%.
 By withdrawing liquidity, users will reclaim the initial tokens staked, along with the rewards they earned in the process.

-Top Features on SushiSwap
+Review of the Top Features on SushiSwap

 SushiSwap offers a range of products and services that all come together on the exchange.
 The major products include a decentralized exchange, a decentralized lending market, yield instruments an auction platform, an AMM framework and staking derivatives.
 Sushi's products are designed to be configured in a way that makes it possible for the entire platform to continue to innovate on the collective foundations by design while still maintaining the decentralized governance that is provided by SUSHI token holders.
 Each of these products will be explored in the sections below.

 Sushiswap offers a decentralized yield farming platform that anyone can start by providing initial liquidity to earn rewards.
 Liquidity pools can be joined by anyone, as well.
 There is no minimum or maximum amount of liquidity required to participate in any pool.
 A 0.25% share of all trades on this pair is split between contributors to the pool's liquidity provider.
 The fees are added to the pool where they accumulate in real-time and can be retrieved by harvesting liquidity.
 In addition to earning SUSHI and sharing in platform fees with your dormant tokens, Sushiswap users can also earn an additional 0.05% of all trades on the exchange by staking their SUSHI earnings for xSUSHI in the SushiBar.